 - Experience, knowledge and implementation of Social and Emotional Learning initiatives and best practices for educators

-WHEN: Reviews are tentatively scheduled for TSL & SEED for July 6-24, 2020; TQP dates are TBD.
-All peer reviews will require a mandatory orientation webinar.
+WHEN: Reviews are tentatively scheduled for late June to early July 2022; All peer reviews will require a mandatory orientation webinar.

 WHERE: These reviews will be completely virtual.
 Travel is not necessary for this peer review; panel discussions will be held via conference call.
 Reviewers will read, score and draft comments from their own locations.

 OTHER REQUIREMENTS: In addition to the skills, attributes and expertise highlighted above, peer reviewers must also meet the following requirements:

 - Availability: Reviewers for each competition will need to dedicate approximately 60 hours from late June through mid-July for the review process.
 Exact dates are to be confirmed.
 Please note, reviewers MUST be available and able to commit time weekly between business hours of 8:00am -6:00pm, unless noted otherwise, by your assigned panel monitor.
 This time estimate includes participation in a mandatory orientation session by conference call prior to evaluating the applications; time for reading, scoring, and developing comments for assigned applications; discussing assigned applications via conference call with other peer reviewers; and entering final comments and scores into the G5 system.

 - Tools: Each reviewer must have access to the Internet, a phone, a computer, and a printer.
 This is a paperless review and hard copies will not be sent to reviewers.
 Reviewers should also have access to applications and their comments during panel